turingschool/front-end-curriculum/projects/overlook.md

 **As a customer:**

 * I should see a dashboard page that shows me:
-  * Any room bookings I have made (past or present/upcoming)
+  * Any room bookings I have made (past or upcoming)
   * The total amount I have spent on rooms

 ### 2. Customer Interaction